-California’s wildfire threat to spike as unusually strong heat dome builds
+California’s wildfire threat to spike as an unusually strong heat dome builds

 The Weather Service’s forecast office in Los Angeles is warning residents of a prolonged extreme heat event from Sunday through Friday, with high temperatures in the triple digits and “extreme fire behavior” with “large smoke plumes” accompanying preexisting and new blazes.

-During the heat wave that hit California earlier this month, Los Angeles saw an extraordinary temperature of 121 degrees, the highest ever recorded for L.A., Ventura, Santa Barbara and San Luis Obispo Counties.
+During the heat wave that hit California earlier this month, Los Angeles experienced an extraordinary temperature of 121 degrees, the highest recorded for L.A., Ventura, Santa Barbara and San Luis Obispo counties.

 This next heat wave won’t be as pronounced, but it does not take much heat and dry winds to turn weather conditions decidedly in wildfire’s favor just after firefighters had made progress in containing some of the blazes.